 Financial instruments include financial assets and financial liabilities.
-Financial assets of the Group include cash and cash equivalents, term deposits with banks, trade receivables, due from related parties, and certain other current assets.
-Financial liabilities of the Group include trade payables,, due to related parties, bills payable, loans and borrowings, bank overdrafts and certain other current liabilities.
+Financial assets of the Group include trade and other receivables, contract assets, due from related parties, deposits with banks and cash and cash equivalents.
+Financial liabilities of the Group include lease liabilities, bank loans, trade and other payables, due to related parties, bills payable and bank overdrafts.